 Rating of the magnitude of impact in the area of potential establishment in the PRA area and uncertainty When the magnitude of impact in the area of potential establishment in the PRA area is considered as being different from the one in the current area of distribution, the Express PRA scheme (EPPO Standard PM 5/5) includes a three-level rating scale for this rating.
 The rating chosen should be based on the highest type of impact.
 Based on practical experience when performing detailed PRAs at EPPO level and following the recommendation of the EPPO PRA core members, endorsed by the Working Party on Phytosanitary Regulations in 2016, the Express PRA scheme is now used at EPPO level with ratings using a 5-level scale.
 Users can refer to PRAs of similar pests which may guide for ratings (e.g. using the EPPO platform on PRAs).
 Rating of uncertainty is based on a three-level scale.
-Guidance on the rating of uncertainties is available as a remark in ection 17 of this guidance.
+Guidance on the rating of uncertainties is available as a remark in section 17 of this Guidance.

-Rating of the magnitude of impact in the area of potential establishment Very low Low Moderate High Very high Rating of uncertainty Low 🗆 Moderate High \Box
+Rating of the magnitude of impact in the Very low Low Moderate High Very high area of potential establishment Rating of uncertainty Low $\square$ Moderate High □ G